 About Dr. Domby

 Dr. Adam H. Domby is an award-winning historian of the Civil War, Reconstruction, and the American South.
-He is an Assistant Professor at the College of Charleston and the Associate Director of the Pearlstine/Lipov Center for Southern Jewish Culture.
+He is an Assistant Professor at the College of Charleston.

 His book, The False Cause: Fraud, Fabrication, and White Supremacy in Confederate Memory (University of Virginia Press, 2020), examines the role of lies and exaggeration in the creation of Lost Cause narratives of the war, as well as their connections to white supremacy.
 Looking at pension fraud, Confederate monument dedications, and Confederate myths reveals that much of our understanding of the Civil War remains influenced by falsehoods.

 He has written on a variety of topics including prisoners of war, guerrilla warfare, and genealogy.
 He has multiple current research projects on topics ranging from a rabbi conman to divided communities in the aftermath of the Civil War.

 Dr. Domby has an extensive interest in public history having organized and co-convened with Simon Lewis a major conference marking the 150th anniversary of South Carolina's 1868 Constitutional Convention.
 The conference, sponsored by the Carolina Low Country and Atlantic World (CLAW) program began with the unveiling of a new state historic marker in downtown Charleston.
 As a graduate student, he worked as the research and content developer on UNC's Commemorative Landscapes of North Carolina digital humanities project.

 A native of Atlanta and a former park ranger, Dr. Domby also enjoys hiking, caving, cycling, fishing, kayaking, and backpacking.
 He received his MA and PhD from the University of North Carolina at Chapel Hill after receiving his BA from Yale University.